xcyan/geoaware_grasping/README.md

 The outcome prediction network has a 2D convolutional state encoder and a fully connected outcome predictor with an additional local shape projection layer.

 ### Video Demo
-A short video demo regarding details about data collection and experimental results: [link](https://youtu.be/ii7CuDZlxZs)
+A short video demo regarding details of data collection and experimental results: [link](https://youtu.be/ii7CuDZlxZs)

 ### Acknowledement
 We thank [Brain Research](https://research.google.com/teams/brain/machine-learning/), [Brain Robotics](https://research.google.com/teams/brain/robotics/) and [X](https://x.company/) colleagues for their help to this project!